grnet/snf-image-creator/docs/install.rst

      python-sendfile python-parted

 .. note::

-   If during the installation you get prompted to create/update a "supermin appliance", choose "Yes".
+   If you are asked during the installation to create/update a "supermin appliance", choose "Yes".

 Python Virtual Environment
 --------------------------